tomamic/tomamic.github.io/mdp/paradigms.md

 # Course outline

-- ① Introduction to formal languages
+- ① Introduction to **formal languages**
-    - ⇒ Learn to work correctly with structured and semi-structured text
+    - ⇒ Learn to work correctly with text
+    - Both structured and semi-structured
-- ② Programming paradigms
+- ② Programming **paradigms**
     - ⇒ Think and develop with a multi-paradigm mindset
     - Fit for Big Data, distributed and parallel systems

+·

 - **Teachers**
     - <michele.tomaiuolo@unipr.it>
     - <monica.mordonini@unipr.it>